 There is one state that puts peculiar reliance upon the theory of negligence per se.
 The State of Georgia appears to recognize a negligence claim only if it involves a "trimmed down" version of negligence per se, as set forth in Georgia's dog bite statute, OCGA 51-2-7.
 There is no other state whose dog bite statute relies so heavily on the doctrine of negligence per se.

 This doctrine is of prime importance to dog bite victims in one bite states.
-(See the list of states at The One Bite Rule.)
+(See the list of one bite states at The One Bite Rule.)
 When the attacking dog does not have a provable history that demonstrated his dangerous or vicious propensity, the victim in a one bite state must find other grounds for recovery, or be left without a remedy.
-The violation of one of these animal control laws usually provides such grounds.
+The violation of one of these animal control laws can provide proper grounds.